rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 standard name which exists somewhere?)_ So would process based tasks actually result in purely deontological AIs?
 I will hold off on speculating here, though I think the answer to this question would be useful.
-My understanding is that in [this conversation][aligndiff] Eliezer Yudkowsky says that he thinks that current machine learning techniques couldn't even produce an intelligent and purely deontological model.
+My understanding is that in [this conversation][aligndiff] Eliezer Yudkowsky says that he thinks that current machine learning techniques couldn't even produce an intelligent[^inteldef] and purely deontological model.
 There's also some speculation in [this post on safety in predictive learning][predsafe]

 _(TODO: add predication widget thing here for GPT-3 being purely deontological and GPT-n always being purely deontological.)_